microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplication.md

 ### -SamlMetadataUrl

-The URL to the SAML metadata for the application.
+The URL to the Security Assertion Markup Language (SAML) metadata for the application.

 ```yaml
 Type: System.String